DotBit883/scpsl_legacy/README.md

 Players would have needed to land on a helipad and navigate through checkpoints, with an arrow indicator showing their heading.

 The *Ride of the Valkyries* track found in the game files.
-This is likely a reference to its iconic use in *Apocalypse Now* (1979), where the U.S. 1/9 Air Cavalry plays the piece over loudspeakers during a helicopter assault, both as psychological warfare and to boost morale.
+This is likely a reference to its iconic use in *Apocalypse Now* (1979), where the U.S. 1/9 Air Cavalry plays the piece over helicopter-mounted loudspeakers during a helicopter assault.

 *This conclusion is based on in-game assets, so take it with a grain of salt.*